gca-research-group/jabuti-ce-jabuti-dsl-grammar/README.md

 - HH:MM:SS

 ### WeekDaysInterval
-Represents an interval during the week at which integration should occur.
+Represents an interval during the week in which the integration should occur.

 ```
 WeekDaysInterval(Monday to Wednesday)